PokeAPI/pokekotlin/README.md

 # PokeKotlin

-Kotlin wrapper for [PokeApi](https://github.com/phalt/pokeapi).
-Currently under development.
+This is a Kotlin client for [PokeApi](https://github.com/phalt/pokeapi).
+It's also usable under Java.

-## Status

-Model classes: 100%

-API interface: 100%

-Testing: about 95%

 ## Example